siduction/sidu-manual/data/en/0301-hd-install_en.md

 The partitioning can be done during installation or already in advance during the live session with the following programs:
 [Gparted](0312-part-gparted_en.md#partitioning-with-gparted), a graphical user interface program for GTK desktops
 KDE Partition Manager, another graphical user interface program for Qt desktops
-[gdisk](0313-part-gdisk_en.md#partitioning-with-gdisk), recommended for UEFI hardware with GTP partition tables
-[cfdisk](0314-part-cfdisk_en.md#partitioning-with-fdisk), only for older hardware with traditional BIOS and MBR partition tables
+[cfdisk](0314-part-cfdisk_en.md#partitioning-with-fdisk), a program for the terminal with a user-friendly ncurses interface.
+Suitable for UEFI hardware with GPT partition tables and for older hardware or smaller drives such as USB sticks and memory cards with BIOS and MSDOS partition tables.

 ### File systems